JustenRickert/justenrickert-old-user-page/_posts/2017-05-25-mystical-mathematical-argument.md

 another is merely synonymous with pointing towards the center of the monad which represents abstractly the phenomenon.
-(When a listener move closer to the position of the arguer, it is that they must be moving closer to the center of the monad.)
-Because human experience and argumentative explication consist only of a finite set of sensations, exact equality between understanding the phenomenon and being acquainted with it is impossible, and so the form of the monad will always be circle with a dot at the middle of it.
+(When a listener move closer to the position of the arguer, it is that they must be moving closer to the center of the monad, as their positions should also never be capable of existing in the same location.)
+Because human experience and argumentative explication consist only of a finite set of sensations, exact equality between understanding the phenomenon and being acquainted with it is impossible, and so the form of the monad will always be the circle with a dot at the middle of it.
 In another work of Bertrand
 Russell,
 [he states](http://www.uvm.edu/~lderosse/courses/lang/Russell(1905).pdf):